 Molded Glass Aspheric Lenses: 350 - 700 nm or 400 - 600 nm Broadband AR Coating

 Aspheric lenses focus or collimate light without introducing spherical aberration into the transmitted wavefront.
-For monochromatic sources, spherical aberration typically prevents a single spherical lens from achieving diffraction-limited performance when focusing or collimating light.
+For monochromatic sources, spherical aberration often prevents a single spherical lens from achieving diffraction-limited performance when focusing or collimating light.
 Thus, an aspheric lens is often the best single element solution for many applications including collimating the output of a fiber or laser diode, coupling light into a fiber, spatial filtering, or imaging light onto a detector.

 If an unmounted aspheric lens is being used to collimate the light from a point source or laser diode, the side with the greater radius of curvature (i.e., the flatter surface) should face the point source or laser diode.
 To collimate light using one of our mounted aspheric lenses, orient the housing so that the externally threaded end of the mount faces the source.